terramar-labs/packages-docs/introduction.md

 features a web management interface that allows for easy management of exposed packages and configured source control repositories.

-Packages 3.0 works on a plugin based system based around source code repositories.
+Packages version 3 works on a plugin based system based around source code repositories.
 Packages can trigger, with each code push, many automated tasks like documentation generation or code analysis.
 The simple event-based architecture allows easy creation of new automation tasks.